simbrain/simbrain/etc/build_readme.md

 - Just unzip the file in `dist`, which has an executible jar

 ## Code signing
-To code sign from `simbrain` directory
+To code sign from `simbrain` directory, and obviously replace `3.0X` with a version number
 - Unpackage the dmg after it's made
   - `hdiutil attach dist/Simbrain-3.0X.dmg`
 - Copy to a temp dir
   - `cp -r /Volumes/Simbrain/Simbrain.app /tmp/Simbrain.app`
 - Code sign (see internal notes)
 - Repackage
-  - `hdiutil create -volname Simbrain3.06 -srcfolder /tmp/Simbrain.app -ov -format UDZO Simbrain-3.06.dmg`
+  - `hdiutil create -volname Simbrain3.0X -srcfolder /tmp/Simbrain.app -ov -format UDZO Simbrain-3.0X.dmg`
 - Move the resulting file to the `dist` dir since our rsync scripts assume it's there
+  - `mv Simbrain-3.0X.dmg dist`
+- Run rsync script (see internal notes)

 ## Debug
 - If app fails to run go to `Simbrain.app/Contents/app` and invoke using `java -jar Simbrain.jar`